cyfronet-fid/sat4envi/README.md

 S3_ENDPOINT=<path to storage>
 ```

-The backend will seed db and GeoServer, which will take around an hour.
+The backend will seed db and GeoServer.
 It is normal that there are some errors in the backend's logs as there are gaps in the available data.
 However, the beginning of the data is quite clean, so you should see progress info when the seeder starts.